 [ 65.759427] GobiSerial: Unknown symbol usb_serial_register_drivers (err -2)

-To debug this issue first I would like to know if the symbols like usb_serial_generic_open exists in the Pi kernel or not.
+To debug this issue, I first want to know if the symbols like usb_serial_generic_open exist in the Pi kernel.
+Are they there or not?
 Apparently not, but just to verify that I would use the /proc/kallsyms tool provided by Linux Kernel.
 This utility prints all the symbols (exported) available in the kernel space.
-So I would try to grep the missing symbols from all the avialable symbols in the kernel like this:
+I would use grep to locate the missing symbols from the available symbols in the kernel.
+Here is the process:

 pi@raspberrypi:~ $ cat /proc/kallsyms | grep -i "usb_serial_generic_open"